Why We Screen for Some Cancers and Not Others

 - Cervical Cancer: Women between the ages of 21 and 29 should have a Pap test every 3 years.
 Women between the ages of 30 and 65 should have both a Pap test and an HPV test every 5 years, or a Pap test alone every 3 years.
 Women over age 65 who have had regular screening tests with normal results should no longer be screened for cervical cancer.
 Women who are at high risk for cervical cancer may need to be screened more often.

 - Colon Cancer: Most people should begin regular colon screening at age 50, but those with a family history or other risk factors should talk with their doctor about beginning earlier.
-Several different tests can be used to screen for colon cancer, including colonoscopy, sigmoidoscopy, fecal occult blood test, and more.
+Several different tests can be used to screen for colon cancer, including colonoscopy, flexible sigmoidoscopy, guaiac-based fecal occult blood test, and more.
 Discuss which is right for you with your doctor.

 - Lung Cancer: People at high risk for lung cancer should discuss low-dose CT scan with their doctor.
 “High risk” refers to current smokers (or those who have quit within the past 15 years) 55 to 79 years old who have a smoking history of 30 pack-years or greater.
 This means smoking an average of 1 pack a day for 30 years, 2 packs a day for 15 years, or the equivalent.